 If you enjoy Tofu and would like to add extra protein to the dish you can easily do so.
 Just make sure you’ve removed as much moisture as possible before frying.
-You can marinade the Tofu a bit of soy sauce or similar for extra flavour, but again remember to remove as much moisture as possible before adding to the wok.
+You can marinade the Tofu with a bit of soy sauce or something similar for extra flavour, but again remember to remove as much moisture as possible before adding to the wok.

 Vegetarian or Vegan Worcestershire

 Traditional shop-bought Worcestershire usually contain anchovies or fish sauce so be mindful that it’s not vegetarian or vegan.
 However, you can make your own or buy a vegan version from a store.
 Here is a handy recipe for a homemade vegan Worcestershire sauce from Karissa’s Vegan Kitchen if you’d like to make your own.